mukhtarsafarofff/Switching-mode-Power-Supply/README.md

 This schematic shows an AC-to-DC switching mode power supply (SMPS).
 The AC input is first rectified by the bridge rectifier and then smoothed by the bulk capacitor to create a high-voltage DC bus.
 The UC3842 controller generates switching pulses that drive the IRF740 MOSFET.
+The MOSFET rapidly switches the transformer primary, transferring energy in high-frequency pulses instead of using a low-frequency linear conversion method.